redox-os/website/content/news/this-month-240930.md

 - Podman was enabled by default
 - The `path` data type was implemented on Cookbook to specify a local folder, it reduce the size of scripts
+- The `libtool` dependency on the Podman container was fixed
+- OpenSSH was installed on the Podman container for developers using SSH

 ## Documentation Improvements

 - The boot process documentation was improved
+- 4lDO2 fixed the [system call explanation](https://doc.redox-os.org/book/how-redox-compares.html#system-calls) to address the confusion with "POSIX system calls" and "Linux system calls"
+- Ribbon updated the "Documentation" page of the website to add the `libredox` documentation and remove the `redox_syscall` documentation.
 - Ribbon added the "Benchmarks" section on the "Performance" page of the book to explain how to do simple benchmarks on Redox, you can read the section on [this](https://doc.redox-os.org/book/ch09-10-performance.html#benchmarks) link
 - Ribbon documented how to get the [CPU information](https://doc.redox-os.org/book/ch02-09-tasks.html#show-cpu-information) and [show the system log](https://doc.redox-os.org/book/ch02-09-tasks.html#show-the-system-log) in the [Tasks](https://doc.redox-os.org/book/ch02-09-tasks.html) page
+- Ribbon removed the chapter numbers from the page names to remove the maintenance cost to mvoe pages on the book summary.

+## Organization Improvements

+Ribbon removed the "Tracking Issues Index" in favor of GitLab label filters to track our development priorities, reducing the maintenance cost.

 ## Art